Department of Psychology

 The Department of Psychology’s mission parallels that of the university.
 We respect academic freedom and the freedom of expression.
 We are dedicated to excellence and innovation in the education, scholarship, mentorship, and service of psychological science so we may inspire our students, improve our academic discipline, and uplift our community.
 In our endeavors, we wish to promote knowledge and skills, critical thinking, and evidence-based scientific methods.
 Further, we are committed to equity and inclusion; we are an academic community in which all individuals are esteemed, valued, and respected.
 Our culture of inclusion promotes diverse perspectives and collaborative learning, making our department and students stronger.

-The Department of Psychology at the University of Colorado Denver is a mid-sized department with over 700 majors.
-We have two undergraduate degree programs (BA and BS) and a PhD program in Clinical Health Psychology.
+The Department of Psychology at the University of Colorado Denver is a mid-sized department with over 900 students majoring in psychology.
+We have two undergraduate degree programs (BA and BS), a MS program in Clinical Psychopharmacology, and a PhD program in Clinical Health Psychology.

 In addition, we offer minors in both Psychology and Behavioral/Cognitive Neuroscience.